distributedOne/diskbench/README.md

-      -n              : Test name (used for the comparaison) -p profile_name : Enable tests based on a profile (optional) -g 500          : Number of pgs for the rados bench pool (default: 500) (optional) -t              : Set the runtime for indiviual FIO test (default: 3600 seconds) -x              : Run extra tests: IOZone and Bonnie++ (optional) -l              : List available tests
+      -n              : Test name (used for the comparaison) -p profile_name : Enable tests based on a profile (optional) -g 500          : Number of pgs for the rados bench pool (default: 500) (optional) -t              : Set the runtime for individual fio tests (default: 3600 seconds) -x              : Run extra tests: IOZone and Bonnie++ (optional) -l              : List available tests